Dretse/hyperion/README_ARMORY.md

 This has been tested only on JHU computer grids, so you may need to modify this file manually to adapt it to your grid.

-## Training of a DINO SSL network on poisoned data
+## Training of a new DINO SSL network on poisoned data
 ### Setup paths and datasets
 To train DINO, you will need the RIRS and MUSAN noises datasets, If you want to do without them, just ...
 TODO